fmschleif/bix/README.md

-# Business Intelligence Excellence
+# Business Intelligence Excellence @ FHWS
-The packages contains classifiers, preprocessing and more utilities for the bix-team.
+The packages contains classifiers, preprocessing and more utilities of streaming data.
+Created by the workgroup of computational intelligence @ fhws.

 ## Installation
 Clone the repository.
-Execute ``pip install -e .`` in the project folder.
+Execute ``pip install .`` in the project folder.

 ## Update to latest version
-Pull the main branch of the reposiory and execute ``pip install -e .`` again in the project folder.
+Pull the main branch of the reposiory and execute ``pip install .`` again in the project folder.

+## Contribution
+In case of development of new features use ``pip install -e .´´

 ## Usage
 More coming soon ... stay tuned